AdobeDocs/analytics.en/help/technotes/terms.md

 * **Prop:** See Traffic variable.
 * **Ranked report:** A report format that typically follows a dimension with a metric.
 This type of report allows you to see the top items, such as the most viewed pages on your site.
 See also Trended report.
 * **Real-time:** Displays configured variables as soon as it is collected with little to no latency.
 See [Real-time reports](/help/admin/admin/realtime/realtime.md) in the Admin user guide.
+* **Report Builder:** A Microsoft Excel add-in that lets you build customized requests from Adobe Analytics data.
 * **Report suite:** An overarching container that you send data to.
 All reports in Adobe Analytics reference a report suite.
+* **Reports & Analytics:** Formerly known as SiteCatalyst.
+Browser solution for reporting and analysis.
+Starter tool in the Analytics package.
 * **Rolling date range:** A type of relative date range that changes as time passes.
 For example, a report showing the last 7 days can be considered a rolling date range.
 See also static date range.
 * **RSID:** Abbreviation for report suite ID.
 A report suite has both a friendly name and a report suite ID.
 * **s.t():** The name of the function in an AppMeasurement library that sends a page view image request.
 Some AppMeasurement libraries use `s.track()` instead.
 See [t](../implement/vars/functions/t-method.md) in the Implement user guide.